Accounting (ACCT)

 ACCT 4890.
 Accounting Internship I. 1-3 Hours.

-Internship experience for students pursuing a degree or emphasis in Accounting.
+Internship experience for students pursuing a degree or emphasis in accounting.
 Variable credit 1.0 - 3.0. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Apply knowledge acquired in the class room to "real life" work situations.
-2. Demonstrate hands-on experience in a potential career path.
+Apply knowledge acquired in the classroom to "real life" work situations.
+2. Demonstrate hands-on experience in a potential career path and earn work credentials for resume.
 3. Assess personal career interests and work abilities.
 4. Demonstrate what is required to be successful in their chosen field of work.
-5. Develop good general work habits and attitudes.
-6. Develop professional readiness skills, such as written and verbal communication skills, analytical skills, problem-solving and decision-making skills.
-7. Develop career networking opportunities.
-8. Earn work credentials for resume.
-Prerequisites: ACCT 2020 and Instructor permission.
+5. Develop professional readiness skills, such as written and verbal communication skills, analytical skills, problem-solving, networking and decision-making skills.
+Prerequisites: ACCT 2020 or 3015 (Grade C- or higher) and Instructor permission.
 FA, SP, SU.

 ACCT 4891.
 Accounting Internship II.
 1-3 Hours.

-Internship experience for students pursuing a degree or emphasis in Accounting.
+Internship experience for students pursuing a degree or emphasis in accounting.
+This second internship must be either with a different organization or different field in accounting from the first internship.
 Variable credit 1.0 - 3.0. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Apply knowledge acquired in the class room to "real life" work situations.
-2. Demonstrate hands-on experience in a potential career path.
+Apply knowledge acquired in the classroom to "real life" work situations.
+2. Demonstrate hands-on experience in a potential career path and earn work credentials for resume.
 3. Assess personal career interests and work abilities.
 4. Demonstrate what is required to be successful in their chosen field of work.
-5. Develop good general work habits and attitudes.
-6. Develop professional readiness skills, such as written and verbal communication skills, analytical skills, problem-solving and decision-making skills.
-7. Develop career networking opportunities.
-8. Earn work credentials for resume.
+5. Develop professional readiness skills, such as written and verbal communication skills, analytical skills, problem-solving, networking and decision-making skills.
 Prerequisites: ACCT 4890; AND Instructor permission.
-FA, SP, SU.

 ACCT 4950R.
 Seminar in Accounting.
 1-3 Hours.